|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by the Japanese, neutralized from the air on May 22, 1945 occupied by Australian Army.

 At the end of the Pacific War, Boram Beach was a landing area for barges to load and unload troops and supplies including embarking of Australian Army soldiers as part of the priority demobilization scheme.
-On October 13, 1945 the first troops from the 6th Division embarked aboard HMAS Katoomba (J204/M204) to depart the Wewak area.
+On October 13, 1945 the first troops from the 6th Division embarked aboard HMAS Katoomba (J204/M204) departing the Wewak area.

 B-25G Mitchell Serial Number 42-64889